KyungTaeLa/got-send-url/README.md

 # got-send-url

-got-send-url is a GOT based HTTP request library for Node.js
+got-send-url is a GOT based HTTP request library for Node.